 When Broken Rites launched its national telephone hotline in September 1993, our first callers included former inmates of a Catholic orphanage (St Joseph's Home, at Neerkol, near Rockhampton, Queensland).
-Some of these callers said they were sexually assaulted by Father Reg Durham, who was the "chaplain" at this orphanage from 1965 to 1997.
-We referred these callers to an appropriate unit of the Queensland Police, and this resulted in Father Reg Durham being jailed in 1999 for child sex crimes.
-In 2015, Australia's national child-abuse Royal Commission is holding a public hearing in Rockhampton into child-abuse at this orphanage.
+Some of these callers said they were sexually assaulted by Father Reginald Basil Durham, who was the "chaplain" at this orphanage.
+Broken Rites advised these victims how to obtain justice.
+In 1996 the church authorities were still protecting Durham and denying the crimes.
+The church's cover-up in the 1990s has been revealed again in 2015 at a public hearing of Australia's national child-abuse Royal Commission.

-Meanwhile, as well as referring these victims to the police, Broken Rites also advised the victims about other ways of obtaining justice.
-As a result, the matter was raised in the Queensland Parliament in September 1996.
-Parliament was told about the physical and emotional abuse committed by nuns and sexual abuse committed by priests at the Neerkol orphanage from the 1940s to the 1970s.
-Rockhampton's Bishop Brian Heenan immediately circulated a letter in his parishes, refuting the allegations of abuse as "scurrilous" and "scandalous".
+In September 1996, following action by Broken Rites, the abuse at the Neerkol orphanage was revealed in the Queensland Parliament.
+Parliament was told about the physical and emotional abuse committed by nuns and sexual abuse committed by priests at the orphanage during many years.
+Rockhampton's Bishop Brian Heenan immediately circulated a letter in his parishes, refuting the victims' allegations of abuse as "scurrilous" and "scandalous".